PokemonHacker1337/HackedFlashGames/README.md

 Drag Race Demon 2:
 Start with $99999, infinite lives, nitro lasts forever.
 (Side note: you can use nitro before the race for a free head start)

+Drugs Drugs Drugs:
+Craving bar increases instead of decreases, essentially turning the game into an infinite mode.

 Dune Buggy:
 Infinite health and lives (I decided against time as I kept getting softlocked in testing).